The 22-Year-Old Blogger Behind Protests in Belarus

 And yet, at most of these marches, few leaders were visible; no one ascended a stage or delivered a speech into a microphone.
 The opposition presidential candidate, Sviatlana Tsikhanouskaya, who probably won the contested election held on August 9, fled the country last week.
 How did everyone know exactly what to do?
 The answer, improbably, is a 22-year-old blogger named Stsiapan Sviatlou, who lives outside the country and runs a channel called Nexta Live on the encrypted messaging app Telegram.

 On Sunday morning, Nexta—the word means “somebody”—posted a red and white invitation to the march.
 “Ring the doorbells of your neighbors, call your friends and relatives, write to your colleagues,” the message instructed them: “We are going EXCLUSIVELY peacefully to the center of town to hold the authorities to account.”
-The invitation also contained a list of demands: the immediate freeing of political prisoners, the resignation of Lukasheno, the indictment of those responsible for a shocking series of political murders.
+The invitation also contained a list of demands: the immediate freeing of political prisoners, the resignation of Lukashenko, the indictment of those responsible for a shocking series of political murders.

 Anger and protest over a presidential election in Belarus